ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

     CONFIG_CRYPTO_USER_API_SKCIPHER=y
     #CONFIG_TTY=y

 At this point, check for any remaining settings you :ref:`recorded from your original defconfig <BT-driver>`, which were dependent upon ``CONFIG_BT=y`` and have not been replaced by a corresponding CONFIG_BACKPORT_BT_ setting, making sure not to forget your device's bluetooth driver.
-Such settings will no longer have any effect and must be pulled in in the following way:
+Such settings will no longer have any effect and must be pulled in in the following manner:

 The corresponding source file(s) will have to be migrated from their original location to the corresponding location under ``backport/bluetooth/``.
 The files ``Makefile`` and ``Kconfig`` need to be edited to include this missing setting or else they will not be built.
 Check the corresponding files in the original location for the necessary settings.